-Fred Giordano focuses his practice on insurance coverage litigation and counseling and complex civil and commercial litigation.
+Fred Giordano focuses his practice on insurance recovery and counseling, complex civil and commercial litigation, and arbitration.

-Fred’s insurance coverage practice is limited to representing policyholders.
-On the front side, he helps clients assess their risks and evaluate potential insurance coverage before claims even arise.
+Fred’s goal is to help his clients achieve their goals.
+His insurance coverage practice is limited to representing policyholders.
+On the front side, he helps clients assess their risks and evaluate potential insurance coverage before claims arise.
 He reviews insurance policies and programs and advises clients regarding the scope of their existing coverage and implementing potential improvements.
-He works closely with a policyholder’s insurance broker, as appropriate, and has helped draft custom policy language.
-When claims do arise, Fred helps clients maximize their insurance recovery by negotiating, mediating, or litigating as necessary.
-Recognizing that unnecessary legal expenses can drain a company’s resources, Fred carefully assesses his clients’ claims at the inception of matters and recommends whether or not they should pursue their claims before embarking on cases.
+He works closely with a policyholder's insurance broker, as appropriate, and has helped draft custom policy language.
+When claims do arise, Fred helps clients maximize their insurance recovery by negotiating, mediating, litigating, or arbitrating as necessary.
 Once engaged, Fred collaborates with his clients and seeks the best and most efficient results for their businesses.
-Often, such results can be achieved through negotiation, but Fred litigates to protect his clients’ rights and interests when insurers are unwilling to resolve claims fairly and equitably.
+Often, such results can be achieved through negotiation, but Fred litigates and arbitrates to protect his clients' rights and interests when insurers are unwilling to resolve claims fairly and equitably.

-Fred has litigated and counseled clients with respect to claims under a wide variety of insurance policies, including private equity fund management liability, management and professional liability, directors and officers liability, errors and omissions liability, fiduciary liability, workers’ compensation and employers liability, commercial general liability, business owners, commercial automobile, and owner-controlled insurance programs (“OCIPs”).
-Among other things, he has secured insurance coverage for clients for informal U.S. Securities and Exchange Commission (“SEC”) inquiries, formal and informal SEC investigations, class action securities lawsuits, derivative actions, and lawsuits alleging property damage, serious bodily injury, and construction defects.
-He also has handled disputes for coverage under homeowners’, builders’ risk, and property policies, including Superstorm Sandy claims.
+Fred has litigated, arbitrated, and counseled clients with respect to claims under a wide variety of insurance policies, including representations and warranties, private equity fund management liability, management and professional liability, directors and officers liability, errors and omissions liability, fiduciary liability, workers' compensation and employers liability, commercial general liability, business owners, commercial automobile, and owner-controlled insurance programs (OCIPs).
+Among other things, he has secured insurance coverage for clients for informal US Securities and Exchange Commission (SEC) inquiries, formal and informal SEC investigations, class action securities lawsuits, derivative actions, and lawsuits alleging property damage, serious bodily injury, and construction defects.
+He also has handled disputes for coverage under homeowners', builders' risk, and property policies, including Superstorm Sandy claims.

 Fred further helps companies implement effective risk transfer.
 He has drafted, reviewed, and revised many contractual insurance procurement and indemnification provisions.
 He has particular experience with respect to the impact of anti-indemnity statutes and case law that limits the scope of indemnification for construction claims in many jurisdictions.

-Fred also litigates a variety of other civil and commercial matters.
-By way of example, he has handled disputes over warehouse lending facilities and other loans, liens, construction defects, defective products, fraud, consumer fraud, and multiple instances of breach of contract.
+Fred also litigates and arbitrates a variety of other civil and commercial matters.
+By way of example, he has handled disputes over BPaaS software services, warehouse lending facilities and other loans, liens, construction defects, defective products, fraud, consumer fraud, and multiple types of breach of contract.
 He has arbitrated numerous cases involving breaches of agreements to purchase real property and defended developers, builders, and product manufacturers in personal injury and property damage actions.

 Prior to joining K&L Gates, Fred was a partner at a Newark law firm, where he focused his practice in the areas of insurance coverage and related construction issues.
 He also served as a member of the Board of Trustees of New Jersey Reads, a nonprofit organization dedicated to improving literacy skills of children and adults in New Jersey.

-The New Jersey Law Journal named Fred to its 2008 “40 Under 40” list, an annual look at 40 promising young professionals in New Jersey's legal community.
+- Named to the New Jersey Law Journal “40 Under 40” list, an annual look at 40 promising young professionals in New Jersey's legal community (2008)

 - New Jersey State Bar Association